leslierere/leetcode_with_python/knowledge.md

 ### Signature

 Two functions have the same signature if their input types and order are the same and their output types are the same.

+### Method V.S. function

+A method is a function that is owned by an object.
+The function `len` is NOT a method since you can use it on many types of values (e.g. both lists and strings).

+### programming constructs

+All imperative languages (e.g Java, C, JavaScript, etc) have three programming constructs (things that the language allows you to do):

+- Sequential Control Flow
+- Selection
+- Iteration

+Since all three determine how the code is run, these programming constructs are also called control flow structures.

+## Notes

+* pay attention to the situation where the input can be null
+* able to explain why you should use a specific data structure in your solution